Random-Mathematician/Random-Mathematician.github.io/README.md

 ## Known issues and bugs

 If something is wrong with the page, it should be listed below.
 That way, it can be fixed earlier.
-1. The page is under construction.
-    > Can't have bugs if you're blank!
+1. The top navigation bar clips into the page on devices less than 375px wide.

-If you find any mistakes not on this list, be sure to contact me through my GitHub.
+If you find any mistakes not on this list, be sure to add it to issues.

 ## To-Do list